wmhilton-stoplight/platform-docs/docs/2.-governance/e.getting-started-with-api-governance.md

 #### Promote Design-first for New APIs

-While enforcing API descriptions for your existing APIs is helpful, the true power of API descriptions is realized by following an [API Design-first]<!--To-Do: Add link-->() policy.
-Designing your APIs before development helps you get quick feedback, develop in parallel, and test automatically.
-Help your architects get started with a new API design by sharing this [guide]<!--To-Do: Add link-->().
+While enforcing API descriptions for your existing APIs is helpful, the true power of API descriptions is realized by following an [API Design-first](../3.-design/a.overview.md) policy.
+Designing your APIs before development helps you get quick feedback, lets Frontend and Backend teams work in parallel, and test automatically.
+Help your architects get started with a new API design by sharing this [guide](../3.-design/b.starting-a-new-api-design.md).

 #### Implement Versioning